kreynoldsf5/TechSummit2017iWFLab/Modules/module2.md

 <img src="https://github.com/kreynoldsf5/TechSummit2017iWFLab/blob/master/Modules/images/min5.png" alt="Drawing" style="width: 200px;"/>
 5. Finally, expand the 'Virtual Server Configuration' section.
 Assign a 'Virtual Server: name' and a 'Virtual Server: Clientside L4 Protocol Profile'.
 <img src="https://github.com/kreynoldsf5/TechSummit2017iWFLab/blob/master/Modules/images/min6.png" alt="Drawing" style="width: 200px;"/>

   * The first setting is prevent a small re-entrancy bug with the App Services Integration iApp.

   * The second setting is required in order for the iApp to deploy.
 Like in teh GUI it will assume that the same protocol profile should be used on the serverside as well.

 6. What fields are tenant editable?
 What fields have default values but are not editable?
 Can you predict what this will look like to a tenant in the GUI when deploying?
 Can you predict what the POST payload for a L4-L7 service deployment will look like?

+7. Just for fun, capture the POST payload when the service template is created using Chrome Dev Tools.
+  * Paste the payload into your favorite text editor.
+Find the ```vars``` section.
+  * Send the 'GET base iApp template' request in the 'Task 4' folder.
+Find the ```vars``` section.
+  * Compare these sections.

+If you had issues creating the minimal template i've provided a 'Create Minimal Template' request.

 ### Task 5: Deploying a Service Template
-The JSON from our example 'minimalist' template was lengthly as it defined all necessary defaults for the underlying iApp.
-The 'minimalist' component is what is needed from the tenant to instantiate the service template.
+The JSON from our example 'minimal' template was lengthly as it defined all necessary defaults for the underlying iApp.
+The 'minimalist' component is the POST needed from the tenant to instantiate the service template.

 1. Log into the iWF GUI under the tenant account.
 Click on 'L4-L7 Service -> "+"'.
-Select the 'Minimalist-template' from the 'L4-L7 Service Template' dropdown.
+Select the 'MinimalTemplate' from the 'L4-L7 Service Template' dropdown.
 This is the tenant's view of the template -- just the ability to specify a name, what connector to be deployed against, and to configure the virtual server address.
-2. Fill out the form and hit 'Save' capture the payload in the tenant POST.
+2. Fill out the form.
+Before hitting 'Save' capture the payload in the tenant POST.
 ```javascript
 {"tenantTemplateReference":{"link":"https://localhost/mgmt/cm/cloud/tenant/templates/iapp/minimalTemplate"},
 "properties":[{"id":"cloudConnectorReference","value":"https://localhost/mgmt/cm/cloud/connectors/local/89800a56-13d3-4a0c-96b7-c2331880705f"}],